 Changing your cat’s diet can be challenging, but it doesn’t have to be.
 Here are our top tips on how to transition your cat to a new food.

 Introducing new food to your cat isn’t something you can do overnight.
-Many cats are fussy eaters, especially if they’re approaching old age or suffer from food allergies or other health conditions.
+Many cats are fussy eaters, especially if they’re approaching an older age or suffer from food allergies or other health conditions.
 Whether you’re changing pet food brands, flavours within a brand, or switching your kitten to adult cat food, making the transition slowly will ensure your chances of success.

 Making the transition to new food